mohmerati/PI_vs_ESL/README.md

 # PI_vs_ESL
 Python code for a multi-queue, multi-server system with one-period switching delay.
 Includes an efficient policy-iteration implementation with vectorized mapping, multiprocessing, and sparse CSR/LinearOperator value updates to avoid memory issues.
-Also ships a 1-server/3-queue policy visualization.
+Also implements the greedy exhaust-serve-longest (ESL) policy: send servers to the longest queues and only switch when their current queue empties.
+Ships a 1-server/3-queue policy visualization for both optimal and ESL, plus a view of their differences.

 # Multi-Queue Multi-Server Policy Iteration

 This repo simulates a multi-queue, multi-server system with one-period switching delay and implements an efficient policy-iteration solver (vectorized mapping, multiprocessing, sparse CSR + LinearOperator to keep memory manageable).
-A visualization notebook shows the learned policy and a greedy baseline for the 1-server, 3-queue case.
+A visualization notebook shows the learned policy and the ESL greedy baseline for the 1-server, 3-queue case.

 ## Setup
 - Python 3.10+ recommended.